 Learning Solutions.
 The Learning Solutions segment delivers training, curriculum design and development, e-Learning services, system hosting, training business process outsourcing and consulting services primarily to large companies in the electronics and semiconductors, healthcare, software, financial and other industries as well as to government agencies.
-This segment's ability to deliver a wide range of training services on a global basis allows it to take over the entire learning function for the client, including their training personnel.
+The ability to deliver a wide range of training services on a global basis allows this segment to take over the entire learning function for the client, including their training personnel.
+The October 2012 acquisition of BlessingWhite added proprietary leadership training content and employee engagement tools and services to this segment's offerings.

 Professional & Technical Services.
-Consisting of our former Manufacturing and Process & Government groups, this segment has over four decades of experience providing training, consulting, engineering and technical services, including lean consulting, emergency preparedness, safety and regulatory compliance, chemical demilitarization and environmental services primarily to large companies in the manufacturing, steel, pharmaceutical and petrochemical industries, federal and state government agencies and large government contractors.
-This segment also provides services to users of alternative fuels, including designing and constructing LNG and hydrogen fueling stations, as well as supplying fuel and equipment.
+This segment has over four decades of experience providing training, consulting, engineering and technical services, including lean consulting, emergency preparedness, safety and regulatory compliance, chemical demilitarization and environmental services primarily to large companies in the manufacturing, steel, pharmaceutical and petrochemical industries, federal and state government agencies and large government contractors.
+This segment also provides services to users of alternative fuels, including designing and constructing liquefied natural gas (LNG), liquid to compressed natural gas (LCNG) and hydrogen fueling stations, as well as supplying fuel and equipment.

 Sandy Training & Marketing.
 The Sandy segment provides custom product sales training and has been a leader in serving manufacturing customers in the U.S. automotive industry for over 30 years.
 Sandy provides custom product sales training designed to better educate customer sales forces with respect to new vehicle features and designs, in effect rapidly increasing the sales force knowledge base and enabling them to address detailed customer queries.
 Furthermore, Sandy helps our clients assess their customer relationship marketing strategy, measure performance against competitors and connect with their customers on a one-to-one basis.
-This segment also provides technical training services to automotive customers.
+This segment also provides technical training services to automotive manufacturers as well as customers in other industries.

-RWD.
-The RWD segment represents a portion of the consulting business acquired from RWD Technologies, LLC in April 2011.
+Performance Readiness Solutions.
+Formerly named RWD, this segment represents a portion of the consulting business acquired from RWD Technologies, LLC in April 2011.
 Certain of the other acquired RWD business units are managed within the Professional & Technical Services and Sandy segments discussed above.
-The RWD segment provides human capital management and IT consulting services, end-user training, change management, knowledge management and operator effectiveness management solutions in industries such as manufacturing, aerospace, healthcare, life sciences, consumer products, financial, telecommunications, services and higher education as well as the public sector.
+Performance Readiness Solutions provides human capital management and IT consulting services, end-user training, change management, knowledge management and operator effectiveness management solutions in industries such as manufacturing, aerospace, healthcare, life sciences, consumer products, financial, telecommunications, services and higher education as well as the public sector.

 Energy Services.
 The Energy Services segment provides engineering services, products and training primarily to electric power utilities.
-Our proprietary EtaProTM Performance Monitoring and Optimization System provides a suite of performance solutions for power generation plants and is installed at approximately 900 power generating units in over 30 countries.
-In addition to providing custom training solutions, this segment provides web-based training through our GPiLearnTM portal to over 30,000 power plant personnel in the U.S. and in over 40 countries.
+Our proprietary EtaProTM Performance and Condition Monitoring System provides a suite of performance and reliability solutions for power generation plants and is installed at over 1,000 power generating units in 34 countries.
+In addition to providing custom training solutions, this segment provides webbased training through our GPiLearnTM portal, which offers over 1,300 courses to over 30,000 power plant personnel in the U.S. and in over 40 countries.

-We do not allocate the following items to the segments: other income and interest expense; certain corporate selling, general and administrative expense; and income tax expense.
+We do not allocate the following items to the segments: other income, interest expense, gain (loss) on change in fair value of contingent consideration and income tax expense.
 Inter-segment revenue is eliminated in consolidation and is not significant.